 Georgia judges determine child support based primarily on children's reasonable needs, and the parents' combined income.
 Courts use the Child Support Guidelines to come up with a Basic Child Support Obligation (“BCSO”), which is the starting point for determining a final child support amount.
 Each parent is generally responsible for a portion of the BCSO based on their share of both parents' combined income.
 The judge will then make adjustments to the BCSO or a parent's child support obligation based on other factors.
 Courts consider many factors when calculating child support, including each of the following:

 - childcare expenses

 - any other factors that the court deems relevant to child support.

-If you need to establish or modify child support, schedule a consultation with Aaron today.
+If you need to establish or modify child support, schedule a consultation with one of our child support lawyers today.

 If you have more questions, don't hesitate to contact us and schedule a consultation.